 The American College of Sport Medicine (ACSM) recommends that adults ages 18 to 65 years without major medical limitations should strive for a minimum of 30 minutes of moderate intensity aerobic exercise, five days a week, or vigorous intensity aerobic exercise for a minimum of 20 minutes, three days a week.
 ACSM also recommends that adults perform activities that maintain or increase muscular strength and endurance for a minimum of two days a week.

-If during the fall months you were taking advantage of Mother Nature’s beauty by exercising outdoors, you may want to consider indoor-based exercise during winter’s colder temperatures.
+Consider indoor-based exercise during winter’s colder temperatures.
 Check out a local gym that is conveniently located to home or work.
-When looking for a gym always make sure they have everything you may be looking for (group classes, trainers, quality equipment, aquatic exercise, and sauna & steam room; just to name a few).
+When looking for a gym, always make sure they have everything you may be looking for (group classes, trainers, quality equipment, aquatic exercise, and sauna & steam room; just to name a few).
 Don’t be afraid to ask for a free trial pass.
 Most gyms will let you trial their facility before you sign a contract.
 If you’re not looking for a gym membership, you can check out some local studios for yoga, barre, cross fit, kickboxing, or personal/group training facilities.

 2. Use technology to exercise

-Take out those smart devices and download a new exercise application.
-Did you know there are about 1,000 health and fitness related applications out there?
+Take out those smart devices and download a new exercise app.
+Did you know there are thousands of health and fitness apps out there?
 You can choose from free or inexpensive training apps that act like a personal trainer right on your phone, or you can try yoga or other free guided workouts.

 3. Go for a walk inside